-It may be known throughout the world for its prestigious university, but we at the Plum Guide have put together a brochure of a digital nature with a focus on the ultimate things to do in Oxford with kids.
-Of course, that includes taking a tour of the university, because what parent wouldn’t want to show their little ones a glimpse of a future it’ll be nigh-on impossible to attain, leading to years of therapy down the line, when they feel like they’ll never live up to their parents’ expectations.
+It may be known throughout the world for its prestigious university, but we here at Plum Guide have put all of our expert travel knowledge into this digital brochure to tell you about the city of Oxford.
+Of course, that includes taking a tour of the university, because what parent wouldn’t want to show their little ones a glimpse of a future it’ll be nigh-on impossible to attain, leading to years of therapy down the line when they feel like they’ll never live up to their parents’ expectations?
 No, we’re not drawing from our own experience.
 Mummy?
 Are you reading this?

 ‘Children begin by loving their parents; after a time they judge them; rarely, if ever, do they forgive them,’ said Oxford University alumni Oscar Wilde.
 So, maybe it’s not such a good idea to send them here.
 In any case, there are plenty of activities for kids in and around the city, from children’s museums to wildlife parks and gardens.
 Here are some of the best things to do in Oxford with kids.